The Ethics of Ambiguity: Part III

+In "The Antinomies of Action" Beauvoir examines the contradictions involved in political action and liberation.
+She argues that liberating action may require opposing or suppressing those who deny freedom, which creates an ethical difficulty because use it requires treating other people as objects or obstacles.
+Violence therefore is ambiguous in its use.
+It may be necessary in struggles against oppression, but it also is not morally neutral.
+Beauvoir also criticizes attempts to justify violence by appealing to utility, or the success of a cause.
+Because human beings are both a means and an ends, political action cannot reduce individuals to means.
+The problem of action, then, is one where there is a choice between competing freedoms.

 Part III, Section 4, "The Present and the Future," treats the relationship of action in the present to achieve an uncertain goal in the future.
 The determinism suggested by the dialectical materialism of Karl Marx is considered and criticized.

+In this section, Beauvoir criticizes the political and philosophical appeals to a future that is fixed or absolute.
+The future cannot justify violence or oppression as though it were a completed thing.
+For the future has meaning through human projects.
+She rejects the notion that present suffering can be dismissed.
+Ethical action must therefore be consistent with present responsibility rather than a future outcome.

 Part III, Section 5, "Ambiguity," returns to the originating theme of the work, that each individual is both radically free, able to transcend themself, and factical, constrained by that which just is what it is.
 How does one remain true to one's freedom while allowing others their own freedom, even if they make mistakes?
 Are we justified in telling the truth when another person finds the truth unbearable?
 We have to act in particular situations, "inventing an original solution" each time, but remembering that "man is man only through situations whose particularity is precisely a universal fact."

+In the final section, Beauvoir presents ethical action as situated.
+Moral problems cannot be solved by applying abstract formulas, rather, each situation is particular in its people and consequences.
+The section uses examples such as whether to tell a difficult truth or how to respond to another person's destructive choices.
+Beauvoir also emphasize that the Other is multiple," meaning that one person's freedom is inherently connect to the freedom of many others.
+Ethical judgement therefore requires attention to particular situations.

 The brief Conclusion sums up Beauvoir's view of human freedom: "... we are absolutely free today if we choose to will our existence in its finiteness, a finiteness which is open on the infinite."
 She ends with a call for us to realize and act on this fundamental truth of our existence.